dzchoi/Word-counting-using-Spark/README.md

 # Word-counting using Spark

-A simple running-through on Ubuntu to count words in the book "The Mysterious Affair at Styles" by Agatha Christie
+A simple running-through on Ubuntu to count words in the novel "The Mysterious Affair at Styles" by Agatha Christie

 ###1.
 Install JRE, Scala, and Spark
 Run the following commands directly on bash prompt (or by saving into a shell script and running it)